AmirAgassi/Moonshine/README.md

 # Moonshine
- Game during the day, mine at night.
-Automatically.
+Game during the day, mine cryptocurrencies at night.
+Automatically and seamlessly.

  The script detects when a game is opened, and will disable your cryptocurrency miner, and set gaming overclocks/fans for an optimal gaming experience.
 When the game is closed, the miner overclocks/fans are reapplied and the cryptocurrency miner is resumed seamlessly.